m-labs/artiq/doc/manual/environment.rst

 The environment
 ===============

-Experiments interact with an environment that consists of devices, parameters, arguments and results.
+Experiments interact with an environment that consists of devices, arguments and datasets.
 Access to the environment is handled by the class :class:`artiq.language.environment.EnvExperiment` that experiments should derive from.

 .. _device-db: